Modulated continuous wave: Amplitude Modulation (AM)

 MCW on AM would typically be sent as double-sideband amplitude modulation, with one channel containing digital information, and using a subcarrier, also known as A2A.
-For example, Morse code sent by in an AM broadcast by a commercial radio station would be modulated CW as it contains a subcarrier.
+For example, Morse code sent in an AM broadcast by a commercial radio station would be modulated CW as it contains a subcarrier.

 This mode is designated A2A by the Federal Communications Commission.
 The symbols stand for: A (amplitude modulation), 2 (one channel containing digital information, using a subcarrier), A (aural telegraphy).

 Single-sideband modulation with full carrier (H2A/H2B) is another form of modulated CW (MCW).

 Amateur radio operators may also use A2A to transmit Morse code, however it would be more typical to send it as CW, rather than MCW, using single-sideband modulation with a suppressed carrier, which reduces the bandwidth and power requirements.
 The FCC designates this mode as either aural telegraphy (J2A) if intended to be decoded by ear, or otherwise as electronic telegraphy (J2B), if it's intended to be decoded by machine).

 Unlike A1A CW transmissions (double sideband, with no subcarrier), A2A MCW will produce an audible audio tone from an AM radio receiver that is not equipped with a beat oscillator.
 MCW is commonly used by RDF beacons to transmit the station identifier.